 Sometimes people write checks without having the funds in the account to cover the check.
-When this happens, typically the check will not be honored, it will be sent back to the bank, and the person will owe a fee for bouncing a check.
-It's an occasional occurrence and the person feels badly for the mistake and is upset they have to pay this fee as well as potentially explain to the other party why the check they issued did not clear.
+When this happens, the check will not typically be honored.
+Instead, it will be sent back to the bank, and the person will owe a fee for bouncing a check.
+It is an occasional occurrence, and the person usually feels badly for the mistake, and is upset they have to pay the fee, and that they may need to explain to the other party why the check they issued did not clear.

-That's fine.
+That’s fine.
 More or less, this is a no harm, no foul scenario.
-However, when a person KNOWINGLY writes a check that won't pass, they have committed a crime.
+However, when a person knowingly writes a check that will not pass, they have committed a crime.
 Repetition of this offense can become especially problematic.
 Fines, jail time, and a criminal record are all potential consequences of passing bad checks.
-If you passed a bad check, you will need a knowledgeable Defense Lawyer on your side.
+If you are accused of passing a bad check, you will need a knowledgeable Criminal Defense Lawyer on your side.

 Bounced Check vs. Bad Check

-This difference is very simple: a bounced check was written by mistake, while a bad check was written intentionally/knowingly.
+This difference between these two is very simple: a bounced check was written by mistake, while a bad check was written intentionally/knowingly.

-That's it.
+That’s it.
 If the prosecution can prove beyond a reasonable doubt that you knowingly wrote a check that would not clear, then you will be guilty of this crime.
-However, this is a hurdle that the prosecution must climb.
+However, this is a great hurdle that the prosecution must climb.
 They must prove knowledge.
-This makes it vital that if charged, you retain an aggressive lawyer that forces the prosecution make their case and focuses on discrediting any argument they make or evidence they provide to suggest the check was written with the requisite knowledge.
+This makes it essential that, if charged, you retain an aggressive attorney who forces the prosecution make their case, and focuses on discrediting any argument they make or evidence they provide to suggest the check was written with the requisite knowledge.

 It must be demonstrated that you knew that the check or order to pay money would not be honored by the bank or financial institution connected to the account covering the check.
 Types of bad checks include: